diegoalejogm/udacity-ml-nanodegree/projects/capstone/README.md

 # Project 5: Capstone

-The Capstone Project for the Machine Learning Engineer Nanodegree does not have any requirements for code, libraries, or datasets.
-You are free to choose your project as you wish!
-For students who are unable to construct a capstone project on their own imagination, a pre-built project has been provided in `robot_motion_planning`.
+My Capstone Project for the Machine Learning Engineer Nanodegree consists creating a classifier capable of labeling multi-digit numbers found in pictures from natural scenarios.
+All implementations were coded and tested with Python 2.7.
+Library requirements for the execution of the iPython Notebooks is listed above.

+* h5py
+* numpy
+* pandas
+* PIL
+* matplotlib
+* IPython
+* tensorflow
+* six